yihangho/SimpleCMS/README.markdown

 - `PG_SIMPLECMS_TEST`

 ### Qt
 We are using `capybara-webkit` to run our integration tests.
 This gem depends on Qt.
-For for info on installing Qt, [read this](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).
+For more info on installing Qt, [read this](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit).

 ## Running Tests
 Run `bundle exec rake` to run all tests.